hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 - The result is a `datetime` object.
 A [datetime object](https://docs.python.org/3/library/datetime.html#datetime-objects) is a single object containing all the information from a time point.

 ### Convert from string to datetime
 In many cases, we may need to standardise the format of date/time we scraped from the Internet into datetime objects for further application.
+We can use `parse` in `dateutil` library.
 See this case:
 ```python
 from dateutil.parser import parse
 dt_1 = parse("Thu Sep 25 10:36:28 2018")